Unravelling terpene metabolism

 Plants produce an extraordinary array of chemical compounds that enable them to adapt to their ecological environment, many of which have been developed into pharmaceuticals and nutraceuticals.
 Our lab investigates the biosynthesis and regulation of these specialized metabolites, with a particular focus on terpene pathways in Medicago truncatula.
 By integrating analytical chemistry, molecular biology, and genome engineering, we aim to understand how plants generate diverse chemical defenses and signaling molecules.

-To support this work, we are seeking undergraduate lab assistants who are excited to contribute to metabolite analysis and CRISPR‑based functional genomics.
 Alongside these project‑specific responsibilities, undergraduates will learn core technical skills such as molecular cloning, analytical sample preparation and chromatographic data handling.
 In addition, the student will gain confidence in essential laboratory duties like plant growth and maintenance, media preparation, and stock solution preparation which together provide a solid foundation for pursuing independent undergraduate research projects.
 Our research benefits from continuity and skill development over time, a long‑term commitment to the project is expected.
 We welcome motivated students who are curious about plant biology, metabolism, and genome engineering, and who are eager to learn in a collaborative and supportive research environment.

 Name of research group, project, or lab